deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

 In solids, where no such isotropic motion exists, the situation is more problematic.
-In solids that are dilute in NMR-active nuclei is often possible to build a set of SpinSystem objects that can accurately model a spectrum.
+In solids that are dilute in NMR-active nuclei is often possible to build a set of SpinSystem instances that can accurately model a spectrum.
 In solids that are not dilute in NMR-active nuclei, there are still situations where one can build approximately accurate spin systems models.
 One such case is when the individual anisotropic spin interactions, such as the shielding (shift)